What is "Ship and Debit" and How you Prevent Costly Errors

 Our process is straightforward and does not require any support from your staff except for the required data and documentation.
 Supplier contacts are kept professional, friendly, and collaborative.
 The process is easy.

-- You provide a data (ship and debit, trial balance) download and document access, plus an introduction letter for us, if needed.
+- You provide a data (ship and debit, trial balance) download and document access, plus an introduction letter, if needed.

-- We run your ship and debit claims data through our special software, find and audit the excess payments, plus any exceptions for further review.
+- We run your ship and debit claims data through our unique software, find and audit the excess payments, plus any exceptions for further review.

 - We obtain backup from the resellers and carefully analyze that against your data to verify claims.

-- After a supervisory review, we contact the reseller to request repayment due to you, and we reconcile any discrepancies in positions.
+- After a supervisory review, we contact the reseller for repayments due to you, and we reconcile any discrepancies in positions.

-- We bill you our share only after the credits due you have been identified or you receive a refund.
+- We bill you after identifying the amount due.
 We will assist in that process.

-- You receive an end of engagement management report identifying steps to take to reduce such instances in the future.
+- You receive a management report identifying steps to reduce such instances in the future.

 Ready to find out more?